marcoverl/ansible-role-cvmfs-client/README.md

 ``snapshotter_version``:  commit of last snapshotter version

 ``repos``: list of cvmfs repositories that can be mounted (i.e. have the public key stored in files subdir).
-The ones that are not listed here wil bemounted assuming that they are preconfigured in the cvmfs-config-default package, as e.g. for cern.ch and egi.eu repositories.
+The ones that are not listed here will be mounted assuming that they are preconfigured in the cvmfs-config-default package, as e.g. for cern.ch and egi.eu repositories.

 Example Playbook
 ----------------